Benjamin Oldfield, QMS B/3507, 7th Battalion Rifle Brigade

 On 5th May 1885 Benjamin joined the 3rd (Reserve) Manchester Regiment at Ashton-under-Lyne, receiving service number 1491.
 He stated that he was aged 17 years 10 months (overstating his age by about 2 years) and was employed as a grocer by the Co-operative Society in Macclesfield.
 He was described as 5 feet 5 inches tall, with a 32 inch chest, blue eyes, light coloured hair and a fresh complexion.

 Benjamin married Jane Ash on 3rd February 1901 at St Michael’s (temporary) church – the church building was undergoing repairs in 1901.
-Benjamin and Jane stated that they were living at 96 Brock Street, and Benjamin’s occupation was now ‘Colour Sergeant – Rifle Brigade’.
+Benjamin and Jane stated that they were living at 96 Brock Street, and Benjamin’s occupation was then ‘Colour Sergeant – Rifle Brigade’.
 Benjamin served for a total of 21 years.

 By 1911 Benjamin had returned to civilian life, running his own drapery business with his wife and living at 43 Bond Street with his children Hector Duncan (9; born Rochdale), Millicent (7; born Portsmouth), Mabel (5; born Malta), George Frederick (4; born Malta) and Norman (1; born Macclesfield).
 Benjamin’s army postings can be deduced from the places where his children were born.